felipecruz/CFRBM/README.md

 # CFRBM

 This is an implementation of the RBM model for the collaborative filtering task.
+It follows the following paper: [Restricted Boltzmann machines for collaborative filtering](https://www.cs.toronto.edu/~rsalakhu/papers/rbmcf.pdf).

+## Requirements
+* Python 2.7
+* Theano
+* CUDA
+* Anaconda

 ## Limitation